keflavich/casa-python/README.md

     casa-python setup.py install

+Alternatively, if you install casa-pip, you can pip install packages that are available on the [python package index](pypi.python.org), for example:

+    casa-pip install astropy

 Installation
 ------------

 To install, download the latest version of the ``casa-python`` script from [here](https://raw.github.com/astrofrog/casa_python/master/casa-python) and place it in any directory that is in your ``$PATH``.

+To install ``casa-pip``, you need to first run

+    ./install-pip.sh

+then add the ``casa-pip`` script to your ``$PATH``.

 Example
 -------